 Common Citation Styles

 Different academic disciplines have created specific style guidelines for citing sources, both throughout a text and as a bibliography.
-Some examples of common citation styles include: MLA (the Modern Language Association), Chicago, and APA (the American Psychological Association).
-Learn more about the most common citation styles & when to use them, and find help guides here.
+Some examples of common citation styles include: MLA (the Modern Language Association), Chicago (the University of Chicago), and APA (the American Psychological Association).
+Learn more about the most common citation styles & when to use them, and find self-help guides here.

 Citation Generators & Software

 Make citation formatting easier!
-Many databases (including JumboSearch and Google Scholar) come with built-in citation buttons that will give you formatted citations in a few major styles.
+Many databases (including JumboSearch and Google Scholar) come with built-in citation buttons that provide formatted citations in a few major styles.
 The libraries also support a variety of citation software options, which are robust tools allowing you to collect, organize, and cite all of your sources.
 Learn more about the many ways you can automatically format your citations.

 Prevent link rot in your citations